microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 2. Import the `Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage` you downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensure all items to import are checked, and then selecting "Import".

+3. Import `Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage` following the same steps as above.
+The examples package is optional but contains useful demonstration scenes for current MRTK features.

 > After importing the Foundation package, you may see a setup prompt like the following:
 >
 > ![](../External/ReadMeImages/MRTK_UnitySetupPrompt.png)